 How I ended up with debt

-A few years after I graduated from high school, I was still living at home, paying rent to my parents and working third shift at a gas station in a rural Tennessee community.
+A few years after I graduated from high school, I was still living at home, paying rent to my parents and working a third shift at a gas station in a rural Tennessee community.

 I decided I wanted a change.
 I knew if I continued down this path, I would never be able to live the life I dreamed of.